SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 See also the comparison on this forum thread <https://forums.swift.org/t/70525/96>

 XREF new section in Generics about `~Foo` syntax in a requirement.

+Enums with no associated types are implicitly equatable and hashable.
+(TR: And also sendable?)
+This is an exception to the rule that public API must be declared explicitly.
 -->

 ## Collections of Protocol Types